ullash-tanvir/SSL-based-Stress-Prediction/README.md

 # Stress Prediction using Multimodal Wearable Data

 This repository explores **stress prediction from multimodal wearable signals** using **self-supervised learning (SSL)**.
-We show how SSL can address subjectivity and sparse labeling in stress datasets, achieving improved accuracy with limited labeled data.
+It shows how SSL can address subjectivity and sparse labeling in stress datasets, achieving improved accuracy with limited labeled data.

 ---

 ## 📌 Project Overview
 - **Goal**: Predict stress from wearable sensor data while reducing dependence on large labeled datasets.
-- **Signals Used**: ECG, accelerometer, steps, sleep, and temperature.
+- **Signals Used**: EDA, ECG, EMG, ACCELEROMETER, TEMP, RESP, and TEMPERATURE.
 - **Approach**:
   - Pre-train models using **self-supervised objectives**.
   - Fine-tune on small labeled subsets.